Mikaela/mikaela.github.io/n/firewalld.md

 # Quick note on firewalld usage

-This is practically [/ufw](/ufw), but fore Firewalld which Fedora comes with.
+This is practically [/ufw](/ufw), but for Firewalld which Fedora comes with.
 The blog post also predates me having a /n directory here.

 **_After done, run `sudo firewall-cmd --reload`_**